Expired Vitamins By D.I. Jolly

 “Been a while, not even sure what’s in some of them.”

 “Makes sense,” he searched for a hint in her voice but came up with nothing.
-“I mean, there’s even mould growing on these.”
+“I mean, there’s even mold growing on these.”

-She turned holding up a box of what could have been vitamin C, but stopped halfway and turned her gaze away.
+She turned, held up a box of what could have been vitamin C, but stopped halfway and turned her gaze away.